Table of Contents

 Diagnosis is made by ultrasonography showing an empty renal fossa and solitary kidney which is larger in size.
 Vesicoureteral reflux is usually present in patients with unilateral agenesis and it can be diagnosed by using voiding cystourethrogram.
-Urinalysis is performed to detect proteinuria and other signs of Urinary tract infections, by the measurement of GFR, urea and electrolytes.
+Urinalysis is performed to detect proteinuria and other signs of Urinary tract infections, by the measurement of GFR, urea, and electrolytes.

 MRI can be performed for the diagnosis of other non-urinary defects.
-Genetic tests can be advised to detect abnormality related to autosomal dominant gene.
+Genetic tests can be advised to detect abnormality related to an autosomal dominant gene.

 Management and Treatment of Unilateral Renal Agenesis

 Patients with unilateral renal agenesis require long-term follow up because they are at increased risk for development of hypertension and proteinuria.
 Proper functioning of the remaining solitary kidney should be ensured by kidney function tests such as urine analysis and glomerular filtration rate.

 Prognosis of Unilateral Renal Agenesis

 Prognosis is usually good for patients with unilateral renal agenesis.
 Risk of renal failure is rare and minimal.
 However, the patients are prone to develop hypertension and proteinuria.